jzstraley/docsref/docs/resident-guide/basics/1-basics.md

         - Pages are sent both to your pager and AMS, Messages are only on AMS
     - Please see Onboarding to ensure your AMS is set up to receive messages.
 - Sick Days
-    - See Leave Policy - 2024 in the resident drive for more information
+    - See Leave Policy in the resident drive for more information
         - “The resident calling in sick must notify their Attending and then send email to include Chiefs, Program Coordinator and Program Director/Associate Program Directors” - CAMC Staff Handbook
     - If Additional coverage needed:
-        - A clinic resident may be considered, and patients redistributed (M-Fr)
+        - A clinic resident may be considered, and patients redistributed
 - Questions?
     - Follow the ladder:
         - Senior -> Chief -> Attending -> APD -> PD